Community-driven climate action spurs economic benefits

 Both the internship program and the energy and water-saving projects were funded by a grant from California’s Transformative Climate Communities (TCC) program awarded to Stockton Rising

-New reports from the UCLA Luskin Center for Innovation illustrate how Rios’ experience is just one example of how this state program couples climate action with economic empowerment for members of underserved and pollution-burdened communities.
-The TCC Program funds development and infrastructure projects to achieve major environmental, health, and economic benefits in California’s most disadvantaged communities.
+New reports from the UCLA Luskin Center for Innovation illustrate how Rios’ experience is just one example of how this state program couples climate action with economic empowerment for members of the most underserved and pollution-burdened communities.
+The TCC Program funds development and infrastructure projects to achieve major environmental, health, and financial benefits in California’s most disadvantaged communities.

-UCLA researchers have tracked progress in five communities that have each received tens of millions of dollars from the TCC program: Fresno, Ontario, Stockton, and the Los Angeles neighborhoods of Northeast San Fernando Valley and Watts.
-Across the communities, there are some common projects—such as the installation of solar panels on low-income homes and improved mobility options for getting around without an expensive and/or polluting car—that allow households to help the environment while helping their pocketbooks.
+UCLA researchers have tracked progress in five communities that have each received grants from the TCC program: Fresno, Ontario, Stockton, and the Los Angeles neighborhoods of Northeast San Fernando Valley and Watts.
+Across the communities, some common projects — such as installing solar panels on low-income homes and improved mobility options for getting around without an expensive or polluting car — allow households to help the environment while helping their pocketbooks.

 “Financial benefits are going to households, workers, and now the broader economy as more money flows into these communities via investments in no-cost solar panels on homes, training programs for workers, and infrastructure projects that benefit entire communities,” said Samantha Astudillo, project manager and researcher.